seanpreston/quaderno-api/sections/webhooks.md

 * invoice
 * expense
 * estimate
+* payment

 The following states are supported at the moment:
 * created - The object has been created
-* updated - The object has been updated
+* updated - The object has been updated (not available for payments)
-* deleted - The objecy has been deleted
+* deleted - The objecy has been deleted (not available for payments)

 For example, if you want to be notified whenever an invoice is created or deleted, events types should be `invoice.created` and `invoice.deleted`.